 In 79 AD, Vesuvius erupted and buried Pompei below in ash, along with the neighboring town of Herculaneum, killing thousands.
 The towns were actually all but forgotten until an architect named Fontana (Fontana the Architect, they called him) discovered them in 1599 while architecting (!) a canal.
 It took another 150 years to organize any serious excavations.
 Work continues today.

 Napoli and the Med in the haze.

-After a quick drink of overpriced bottled water – there’s a cafe at the top of Vesuvius and they know you are thirsty if you made it here – i quickly hiked back down to rejoin Dianne who had been patiently waiting with my pack for the last hour or so.
+After a quick drink of overpriced bottled water – there’s a cafe at the top of Vesuvius and they know you are thirsty if you made it here – I quickly hiked back down to rejoin Dianne who had been patiently waiting with my pack for the last hour or so.
 With but a second to spare, we’re back on the bus to Pompei.
-I marvelled at how Dianne looked remarkably fresh sitting next to sweaty, dusty me.
+I marveled at how Dianne looked remarkably fresh sitting next to sweaty, dusty me.
 We were dropped off where we started at Pompei’s front gates.
-Our day was about to start going down hill (pun intended).
+Our day was about to start going downhill (pun intended).
 You know when a bad experience becomes a highlight when you look back?
 That kind of bad.

 If you’d like to visit Mount Vesuvius or other regions of Italy, visit our website or email us directly email@example.com Make your own travel plans, or we can certainly assist you as well.

 Follow us at the links below for great travel deals and see you on the road!

 Dianne & Mike